BIGJRA/BIGJRA.github.io/reborn.md

 ## Apophyll Beach

-Make your way to the Coral Ward and enter the only remaining locked warehouse.
+Make your way towards the Coral Ward and enter the locked warehouse in the top left.
 Inside, you can take the boat to Apophyll Beach!

 As soon as you enter, go straight left and weave between the hills to get a *Wave Incense*.